Born 1951, Los Angeles, CA

 Barbara Bloom is a visual artist whose conceptual practice is often centered on photography and installation.
 Bloom lived in Europe for nearly twenty years—first in Holland, then in Germany.
 Since 1992 she has lived and worked in New York.

-Bloom's select solo exhibitions include The Gaze, at Stedelijk Museum, Amsterdam (1985); and at the Parrish Art Museum, Southampton (2000); The Reign of Narcissism, Serpentine Gallery, London, also exhibited at Kunsthalle Zürich, and Württembergischer Kunstverein, Stuttgart (1990); Never Odd or Even, at Carnegie Museum of Art, Pittsburgh (1992); Pictures from the Floating World, at Leo Castelli Gallery, New York (1995); and The Collections of Barbara Bloom, at the Wexner Center for the Arts, Columbus (1998); later shown at Martin-Gropius-Bau, Berlin and the International Center of Photography, New York (2008).
+Bloom's select solo exhibitions include The Gaze, at Stedelijk Museum, Amsterdam, Netherlands (1985) and at the Parrish Art Museum, Southampton, United Kingdom (2000); The Reign of Narcissism, at Serpentine Gallery, London, United Kingdom, Kunsthalle Zürich, Zürich, Switzerland, and Württembergischer Kunstverein, Stuttgart, Germany (1990); Never Odd or Even, at Carnegie Museum of Art, Pittsburgh (1992); Pictures from the Floating World, at Leo Castelli Gallery, New York (1995); and The Collections of Barbara Bloom, at the Wexner Center for the Arts, Columbus (1998), later shown at Martin-Gropius-Bau, Berlin, Germany and the International Center of Photography, New York (2008).

 Bloom was a DAAD Berlin Artist-in-Residence in 1986; in 1988 she received the Venice Biennale, Duemila Prize for Best Young Artist and the John Simon Guggenheim Memorial Foundation Fellowship in Fine Arts; and in 2007 she was a Getty Research Institute Visiting Scholar.